silacinbat/Customer-Retention-Analysis/README.md

 This project analyzes customer churn behavior for a telecommunications company using customer demographics, service subscriptions, payment methods, contract types, and account information.

+The goal of this project is to answer the following questions:

+* Which customers are most likely to churn?
+* What services are associated with higher churn rates?
+* Which customer characteristics indicate churn risk?
+* What factors contribute most to customer attrition?

 **Tools Used:** Python, Pandas, Matplotlib, Jupyter Notebook